Force Safety Guide when using Force Measuring Equipment in Various Applications

-To help avoid situations that may cause personal injury or equipment damage when using Load Cells, Proving Rings, Force Gauges and other types of instruments to which forces are applied, this post was created.
-Our goal is to help anyone making force measurements, be safe and keep their equipment functioning properly.
-These are common mistakes and there are several more not covered in this post.
+Our force safety guide will help avoid situations that may cause personal injury or equipment damage when using Load Cells, Proving Rings, Force Gauges, and other instruments to which forces are applied; this post was created.
+Our goal is to help anyone making force measurements be safe and keep their equipment functioning properly.
+These are common mistakes, and several more are not covered in this post.
 In the future, we hope to continue this series of posts for both force and torque measurement safety tips.

-When loading thru a steel ball, the instrument should have a conical ball seat of the recommended size (see figure 2 below), for the size of ball being used and the opposing surface should have a similar ball seat.
+When loadingthroughu a steel ball, the instrument should have a conical ball seat of the recommended size (see figure 2 below), for the ball being used and the opposing surface should have a similar ball seat.
 Alternately, a soft steel pad of sufficient size and thickness may be used in place of a ball seat in the opposite surface for capacities of 200,000 lbs and less.
 The force must be applied axially within one degree.
-The bottom boss of the load cell or other instrument must bear against a flat hardened steel surface, and if possible, should be restrained.
+The bottom boss of the load cell or other instrument must bear against a flat hardened steel surface and, if possible, should be restrained.
 See figure 1 above.

 |Morehouse UCM with Load Cell in Tension using Quick Change Tension Members|

-Read and understand all instructions and precautions applicable to the use of the instrument and/or machines being used to apply the force.
+Read and understand all instructions and precautions applicable to the instrument and/or machines being used to apply the force.

-If there are questions or doubts at any time about the use of Load Cells, Proving Rings or other force measuring instruments, contact us by telephone 717-843-0081 or email: email@example.com
+If there are questions or doubts about using Load Cells, Proving Rings, or other force measuring instruments, contact us by telephone at 717-843-0081 or email: email@example.com.

 Everything we do, we believe in changing how people think about force and torque calibration.
 Morehouse believes in thinking differently about force and torque calibration and equipment.
 We challenge the "just calibrate it" mentality by educating our customers on what matters and what causes significant errors and focusing on reducing them.
 Morehouse makes our products simple to use and user-friendly.
 And we happen to make great force equipment and provide unparalleled calibration services.